ROCm/MIVisionX/README.md

 * [Docker](#docker)
 * [Release Notes](#release-notes)

-## AMD OpenVX
+## AMD OpenVX 1.0.1

 <p align="center"><img width="30%" src="https://upload.wikimedia.org/wikipedia/en/thumb/d/dd/OpenVX_logo.svg/1920px-OpenVX_logo.svg.png" /></p>

-[AMD OpenVX](amd_openvx#amd-openvx-amd_openvx) is a highly optimized open source implementation of the <a href="https://www.khronos.org/openvx/" target="_blank">Khronos OpenVX™</a> computer vision specification.
+[AMD OpenVX 1.0.1](amd_openvx#amd-openvx-amd_openvx) is a highly optimized open source implementation of the <a href="https://www.khronos.org/openvx/" target="_blank">Khronos OpenVX™</a> computer vision specification.
 It allows for rapid prototyping as well as fast execution on a wide range of computer hardware, including small embedded x86 CPUs and large workstation discrete GPUs.

 ## AMD OpenVX Extensions
 The OpenVX framework provides a mechanism to add new vision functions to OpenVX by 3rd party vendors.
 This project has below mentioned OpenVX [modules](amd_openvx_extensions#amd-openvx-extensions-amd_openvx_extensions) and utilities to extend [amd_openvx](amd_openvx#amd-openvx-amd_openvx) project, which contains the AMD OpenVX Core Engine.

 <p align="center"><img width="70%" src="docs/images/MIVisionX-OpenVX-Extensions.png" /></p>

-* [amd_loomsl](amd_openvx_extensions/amd_loomsl): AMD Radeon Loom stitching library for live 360 degree video applications
-* [amd_nn](amd_openvx_extensions/amd_nn#openvx-neural-network-extension-library-vx_nn): OpenVX neural network module
 * [amd_opencv](amd_openvx_extensions/amd_opencv#amd-module-for-opencv-interop-from-openvx-vx_opencv): OpenVX module that implements a mechanism to access OpenCV functionality as OpenVX kernels
-* [amd_rpp](amd_openvx_extensions/amd_rpp): OpenVX extension providing an interface to some of the [RPP](https://github.com/GPUOpen-ProfessionalCompute-Libraries/rpp)'s (Radeon Performance Primitives) functions.
-This extension is used to enable [RALI](rali/README.md) to perform image augmentation.
-* [amd_winml](amd_openvx_extensions/amd_winml#amd-winml-extension): WinML extension will allow developers to import a pre-trained ONNX model into an OpenVX graph and add hundreds of different pre & post processing `vision`/`generic`/`user-defined` functions, available in OpenVX and OpenCV interop, to the input and output of the neural net model.
-This will allow developers to build an end to end application for inference.

 ## Applications
 MIVisionX has several [applications](apps#applications) built on top of OpenVX modules, it uses AMD optimized libraries to build applications which can be used to prototype or used as models to develop a product.